trishume/sympy-wiki-with-svn/Function-expansions-and-series.md

 - Find recurrence relations for sequences — the form of a generating function may suggest a recurrence formula.
 - Define function through sequence.
 - Discrete representation of function.

-## Analytic function

-In mathematics, an analytic function is a function that is locally given by a convergent power series.
-(There exist both real analytic functions and complex analytic functions.)
-Alternatively, an analytic function is an infinitely differentiable function such that the Taylor series at any point x0 in its domain converges to ƒ(x) for x in a neighborhood of x0.

-Properties
-- The sums, products, and compositions of analytic functions are analytic.
-- The reciprocal of an analytic function that is nowhere zero is analytic, as is the inverse of an invertible analytic function whose derivative is nowhere zero.
-- Any analytic function is smooth, that is, infinitely differentiable.
-The converse is not true; in fact, in a certain sense, the analytic functions are sparse compared to all infinitely differentiable functions.

 ## Common tasks
 - Calculate items of sequences by recurrent formula